|Aktivitets nivå :||Blandede aktiviter - Familieturer - Kultur & Tema reiser (standard) - Natur og dyrereiser - Reiser for ungdom|

 An early morning flight takes us back to Bangkok.
 Upon arrival we are transferred to the island of Koh Samet, approximately 3 hours by minivan and then a short 30-minute ferry ride. *Comfortable Hotel*

-Two days are ours to relax and unwind in tropical Koh Samet.
-Designated a National Marine Park in 1981 Koh Samet is the perfect place to relax and unwind.
+Two days are ours to relax and unwind in tropical Koh Samet; designated a National Marine Park in 1981 Koh Samet is the perfect place to do just this.
 Due to its size and a ban on the construction of new properties, Koh Samet has been protected from the developers, providing the ideal end to a holiday.
 Watersports, snorkelling and island visits (all optional) can all be arranged locally with the help of your tour leader.
 Please be aware that Christmas and New Year periods as well as Thai holidays can see an increase in visitors, resulting in a busier atmosphere. *Comfortable Hotel*

 The morning is free on the beach.
 In the afternoon, we drag ourselves from the sand and take the journey back to Bangkok. *Comfortable Hotel*